 Financial assets and liabilities are offset and the net amount reported in the statement of financial position when there is a legally enforceable right to offset the recognised amounts and there is an intention to settle on a net basis or realise the asset and settle the liability simultaneously.
-The gross and net positions of financial assets and liabilities that have been offset in the statement of financial position are disclosed in the first three columns of the following tables.
+There were no financial assets and liabilities that were required to be offset in the current year.
+The gross and net positions of financial assets and liabilities that have been offset in the statement of financial position for the prior year are disclosed in the first three columns of the following table.